Get insider access

 Your browser is not supported or outdated so some features of the site might not be available.

-The 2 Best 60-Inch TVs - Winter 2024 Reviews
+The 2 Best 60-Inch TVs - Fall 2024

 Best 60 Inch TVs

 Finding the best TVs available in 58 or 60 inches is difficult.
-There aren't many models available in these sizes, as manufacturers focus more on 55 and 65-inch models, the two most popular TV sizes.
-If you're limited in space and you want the best 60-inch TV or even the best 58-inch TV, you're also limiting yourself to the choice and performance of the TVs you can get, as they don't tend to have the best picture quality compared to models available in other sizes.
+There aren't many models available in these sizes, as manufacturers focus more on 55- and 65-inch models, the two most popular TV sizes.
+If you're limited in space and you want the best 60-inch TV or even the best 58-inch TV, you're also severely limiting yourself to the choice and performance of the TVs you can get, as they don't tend to have the best picture quality compared to models available in other sizes.
 If you're willing to get something smaller, check out the best 55-inch TVs, and if you can get something bigger, look into the best 65-inch TVs.

 1. Best 60-Inch TV

 The best 60-inch 4k TV that we've tested is the Samsung QN60Q60BAFXZA.
 It's the entry-level model in Samsung's 2022 QLED lineup, so it's less feature-rich than the higher-end models and has worse picture quality, but it's the only model available in a 60-inch size.
-It's also increasingly difficult to find, so consider moving up to a 65-inch unit from this TV's successor, the Samsung Q60C QLED.
-It's bright enough to overcome glare in a bright room, and it looks great in a dark room thanks to its high contrast ratio, although it lacks a local dimming feature to further improve contrast.
+It's also increasingly difficult to find, so you might have to search the used market to find one or luck out and find it at smaller retailers who still have it in stock.
+Or, consider moving up to the 65-inch unit from this TV's successors, the Samsung Q60C QLED or the Samsung Q60D QLED.

-It has smart features similar to the higher-end Samsung models, including the built-in Tizen platform.
+The Q60B is bright enough to overcome glare in a well-lit room, and it looks pretty good in a dark room thanks to its high contrast ratio, although it lacks a local dimming feature to further improve contrast.
+It displays a wide range of colors in HDR content, but its unremarkable HDR brightness means that highlights don't stand out the way they should.
+The TV has smart features similar to the higher-end Samsung models, including the built-in Tizen platform.
 It's easy to use and has a great selection of apps to download, so you don't have to worry about buying an external streaming device to watch your favorite shows or movies.
 It could be more feature-rich for gamers, though, as it's limited to a 60Hz refresh rate and doesn't support advanced gaming features like variable refresh rate technology.
 It does have extremely low input lag, so gaming is fast and responsive.
+On the other hand, its response time is quite slow, so fast motion is blurry.

 See our review